hpc-carpentry/tuning_lammps/_episodes/07-kokkos-openmp.md

 > ## Get the full command-line
 >
-> Derive a command-line to submit a LJ simulation in LAMMPS such that it invokes the Kokkos OpenMP threading to accelarte the job using 2 nodes, 4 MPI ranks per nodes, 6 OpenMP threads per rank with default package options.
+> Derive a command-line to submit a LJ simulation in LAMMPS such that it invokes the Kokkos OpenMP threading to accelarte the job using 2 nodes having 24 cores each, 4 MPI ranks per nodes, 6 OpenMP threads per rank with default package options.
 > > ## Soloution
 > > ~~~
 > > export OMP_NUM_THREADS=6
-> > srun --nodes=2 --ntasks=4 --cpus-per-task=6 lmp -k on -sf kk -in in.lj
+> > srun --nodes=2 --ntasks=4 --cpus-per-task=6 lmp -k on t 6 -sf kk -in in.lj
 > > ~~~
 > > {: .input}
 > {: .solution}
 {: .challenge}

+> ## Rules for performance
+>
+> 1. Know your hardware: get the number of physical cores per node available to you.
+Take care such that (number of MPI tasks x OpenMP threads per task) <= Total number of physical cores per node.
+> 2. Check for hyperthreading: Sometimes a CPU splits its each physical cores into multiple virtual cores known as threads.
+In Intel's term, this is called hyperthreads (HT).
+When hyperthreading is enabled, each physical core appears as two logical CPU units to the OS and thus allows these logical cores to share the physical execution space.
+This may result in a 'slight' performance gain.
+So, a node with 24 physical cores appears as 48 logical cores to the OS if HT is enabled.
+In this case, (number of MPI tasks x OpenMP threads per task) <= (Total number of physical cores per node x hardware threads).
+> 3. Fix CPU affinity: fix me!
+{: .callout}

 > ## KOKKOS and OpenMP run